meh/ruby-torchat/doc/protocol/standard.md

 packet **must** end with a `\n`.

 Every packet starts with the name of the packet in `this_style`, and if the packet has data the name is followed by a space and the torchat-encoded string.
+The packet name can only contain `[a-z_]`.

 The torchat encoding is a simple find and replace of every `\\` into `\\/` and `\n` into `\\n`.